 The stadium includes more than 5,000 undercover seats and a total stadium capacity of 11,000 spectators.
 It will host AFL Premiership Season matches and international acts and tournaments, bringing events to the region that may otherwise be held in Melbourne or Geelong.

 The project created 38 construction jobs and is expected to attract an extra 1500 participants per year, 21,000 visitors per year, and increase annual tourism spending in the city by up to $3.6 million.

 A project to refurbish or relocate the Ballarat Agricultural and Pastoral Society showgrounds.

 To date, the State Government has provided $5 million.

-Project: Construction of new club room facility at C.E.
-Brown Reserve including the refurbishment of the existing facilities.
+Project: The construction of new club room facilities at C.E.
+Brown Reserve, including the refurbishment of the existing facilities, is completed.

 The Victorian State Government committed $2.5 million to fund the development of alterations to the existing social rooms, as well as, the construction of new unisex change rooms at C.E.
 Brown Reserve for senior and junior footballers, netballers and umpires.